Disturbing ISIS Video: Suicide Bombers In Wheelchairs The Latest Islamic State Terrorism Weapon

 The ISIS fighter is first seen being helped into his wheelchair before being laden with explosives, apparently for his upcoming mission.
 The suicide bomber, who has no legs, is interviewed before being wheeled away, implying that he was setting off to perform his mission.
 The video then cuts to drone footage of an overhead view of a city (believed to be Mosul).
 A white van-like vehicle (an inset photo of the wheelchair bomber appearing in the bottom right corner to imply he is the driver) is seen moving from one point to another and suddenly disappearing in a billowing cloud of smoke, reportedly the site of a detonated bomb.

 ISIS has used the internet to propagandize its efforts in the Middle East as well as proselytize for its brand of radicalized Islam.
-It should be noted that even though the video of the disabled man might be disturbing to many, the man does not appear to be coerced or forced into become a suicide bomber for ISIS.
+It should be noted that even though the video of the disabled man might be disturbing to many, the man does not appear to be coerced or forced into becoming a suicide bomber for ISIS.
 Such is the power of conviction the extremists have for their radical cause.
 The video itself appears to be an effort to demonstrate that even those that have sacrificed a great deal already still are able to productively benefit the Islamic State and its ultimate goals.

 The wheelchair suicide bomber video is believed to be ISIS’ first execution video of the year as well.
 Two men are depicted being executed.
 One is shown being beheaded on a rooftop.
 The other is seen being waterboarded before actually being drowned.
 Both men were accused of spying for the Iraqi coalition.